polarbeargo/Secure-Private-AI-Facebook-Scholarship-KeyStone-project/README.md

 * Still working on my mini project only few parts are left so like today i do coding a bit and writing part of medium for our project
 * Encourage @channel
 * #60daysofudacity

+#### Sarah
+* Work on mini project to get it in shape for submission today.
+Still some work going forward but we did well.

 ### Day 56: 21/08/2019